iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework: Introduction

-This study is focused on cost-sensitive learning (CSL).
-Here, a specific penalty is added to the misclassifications of the minority-class instances.
-Standard classifiers use a 0-1 loss function for calculating cost.
-This indicates a value of 0 for correct classifications and a value of 1 for incorrect classifications.
-This type of error-driven (ED) classifier assumes an even class distribution in the data.
-However, when the data is skewed, this approach does not fare well and fails to achieve high sensitivity (accuracy of the minority class prediction).
-This happens because misclassifications of both majority and minority class instances are given equal weight.
-In many applications, correctly classifying the minority-class instances, which usually represent the positive cases, is more important \cite{zhang2020machinery}.
-Therefore, the idea of the cost-driven classifier is introduced, where asymmetric misclassification cost is utilized.
+This study focuses on CSL, where a specific penalty is added to the misclassifications of the minority-class instances.
+In a conventional error-driven classification setting, misclassification can be viewed through the 0--1 loss perspective, where a correct prediction receives a loss of 0 and an incorrect prediction receives a loss of 1.
+Under this formulation, all errors are treated equally, regardless of whether they occur on majority- or minority-class instances.
+Although practical classifiers may optimize different surrogate losses, such as log loss, hinge loss, or impurity-based criteria, the standard learning objective does not explicitly differentiate between majority- and minority-class misclassifications unless class- or instance-level weights are introduced.
+This becomes problematic under skewed class distributions, where a classifier can achieve high overall accuracy while failing to correctly identify minority-class instances.
+To avoid this, the idea of the cost-driven classifier is introduced, where asymmetric misclassification cost is utilized.
 Assigning a higher misclassification cost to the minority-class instances compared to the majority-class forces the algorithm to put more priority on learning those instances correctly, reversing the bias.
-This approach works quite well when the data is imbalanced and has been incorporated into the implementation of different classification algorithms in scikit-learn and similar libraries such as xgboost \cite{scikit-learn, Chen-xg}.
+This approach has been incorporated into several widely used ML libraries, including scikit-learn and XGBoost \cite{scikit-learn, Chen-xg}.

-The implementation of CS algorithms is based on the cost matrix which is illustrated in Table. \ref{cost}.
-Here, \( C\underset{r}{}\) represents the penalty for errors in minority class predictions and \( C\underset{p}{}\) represents the penalty for errors in majority class predictions.
-Assigning a higher value to \( C\underset{r}{}\) improves the recall/sensitivity score. \( C\underset{p}{}\) is related to the specificity score and a value of 1 is usually assigned.
-Assigning a higher weight to majority-class instances can affect the performance of the minority class and therefore is avoided.
-The minority-class instance misclassifications are penalized and the penalty value can be selected arbitrarily or optimized using search algorithms.
-In the scikit-learn implementation, the default value is set to the imbalance ratio (IR), which represents the ratio of the number of samples in the majority class to those in the minority class.